mirfanaslam/register-app/README.md

 Click >Security> token name> "jenkins-sonarqube-token"  and go to jenkins > credentials > secret  text (past token from sonarqube to jenkins)

 go to jenkins>system> name : sonarqube-server and IP:port.
-go to jenkins>tools>sonarqube scanner installation > give name sonarqube-server and its  autmatically instlled
+go to jenkins>tools>sonarqube scanner installation > give name sonarqube-server and its  autmatically instlled\
+configure the webhook in sonarqube

+configure the docker hub credentials in jenkins > credentials